 MLS Program Director

 The Medical Laboratory Science Program is a nine-month clinical internship with intensive study in chemistry (including toxicology and instrumentation), coagulation, hematology, immunohematology (blood bank), immunology, microbiology (including parasitology, mycology, mycobacteriology, and virology), urinalysis, management, and education.
-Each area includes practical laboratory experiences, lectures and/or workshops, self-instruction learning modules, patient case studies, and exams.
+Most areas of instruction include practical laboratory experiences in addition to the lectures and/or workshops, self-instruction learning modules, patient case studies, and exams found in the curriculum in all content areas.

 Students receive individualized instruction as they learn and work with teaching technologists in the laboratory.
 Students perform tests on patient blood and body fluid specimens and, under supervision, report results.
 General hours for the internship are 7 a.m. - 3:30 p.m., Monday through Friday.
 One to two weeks of evening-shift experience, from 3 p.m. -11 p.m., is required.
 Clinical enrollment is limited to a maximum of 8 students per year.
-An academic calendar is available upon request.
+An academic calendar can be found in the School of Laboratory Medicine policy manual located in the About Our Programs tab.

 Upon completion of the program, graduates receive a certificate that is not contingent on passing a certification examination.
-Graduates are then eligible to take the national certification examination of the American Society of Clinical Pathology Board of Certification.
-The pass rate for this exam over the last three years has been 100%.
+Graduates are then eligible to take the national MLS Board of Certification Exam through the American Society of Clinical Pathology (ASCP).

 Minnesota State University, Mankato